Chell5k/wheel_of_fortune/project-worksheet.md

 Include the full list of features that you are considering for POST MVP
 ## Functional Components

-1. "Level-2" puzzle logic -
+1. "Level-2" guess logic -
     1. buying vowels
     1. guessing the puzzle
-    1. Turn logic - include puzzle guesses
+1. "Level-2" Player Turn logic - include guess-the-puzzle portion of a turn
-1. Turn value selection - enhanced
+1. "Level-2" Turn value selection - enhanced
     1. losing turn
     1. wipeout of points
-1. Longer list of puzzles.
+1. "Level-2" puzzles - Longer list of puzzles.
 Harder puzzles?
 1. spinning wheel which selects turn value.
 1. Sound effects
-1. reset button works during the game, not just the end (in case players want to start a new game without finishing the old game)
+1. "Level-2" reset button - works during the game, not just the end (in case players want to start a new game without finishing the old game)

 Based on the initial logic defined in the previous game phases section try and breakdown the logic further into functional components, and by that we mean functions.
 Does your logic indicate that code could be encapsulated for the purpose of reusablility.
 Once a function has been defined it can then be incorporated into a class as a method.